shilab/cancer-data/README.md

 **Introduction**

-This is for analysis of of gene expression quantification data (FPKM) from https://portal.gdc.cancer.gov.
+This is for analysis of of gene expression quantification data (FPKM) from https://portal.gdc.cancer.gov and mutation and CNV data from [cbioportal.org](cbioportal.org)

 **Data Retrieval**
-Data manifests can be downloaded from the GDC Portal repository and the gdc-client can be downloaded at https://gdc.cancer.gov/access-data/gdc-data-transfer-tool.
+Data manifests for gene expression quantification can be downloaded from the GDC Portal repository and the gdc-client can be downloaded at https://gdc.cancer.gov/access-data/gdc-data-transfer-tool.

-To retrieve data from command line:
+To retrieve data from GDC Portal via command line:
 *./gdc-client download -m [manifest_name.txt]*

+To retrieve data from cBioPortal, select cancer studies and genes of interest.
+Under *'Download'*, select files with alterations and download the .tsv file.

 **Pre-processing**
 1.)
 Gunzip files in all directories: